jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **XML Problem: cvc-complex-type.2.4.a: Invalid content was found starting with element 'jee:interceptor-binding'.
 One of '{"http://java.sun.com/xml/ns/javaee":description, "http://java.sun.com/xml/ns/javaee":ejb-name}' is expected.**

     You can ignore this error.
 This is a known issue with the `jboss-ejb-container-interceptors_1_0.xsd` schema file.
 See <https://bugzilla.redhat.com/show_bug.cgi?id=1193948>.

-* **XML Problem: Referenced file contains errors (jar:file:/PATH-TO-jbdevstudio/studio/plugins/org.jboss.tools.as.catalog_3.0.1.Final-v20141209-0156-B106.jar!/schema/xsd/jboss-ejb3-spec-2_0.xsd).
-For more information, right click on the message in the Problems View and select "Show Details..."**

-    You can ignore this error.
-This is a known Eclipse Web Tools Platform (WTP) issue.
-See <https://issues.jboss.org/browse/JBIDE-18316>.

 * **WSDL Problem: WS-I: (AP2901) A description uses neither the WSDL MIME Binding as described in WSDL 1.1 Section 5 nor WSDL SOAP binding as described in WSDL 1.1 Section 3 on each of the wsdl:input or wsdl:output elements of a wsdl:binding.**